 About Hiroshi Nakamura

 Hiroshi Nakamura was born in 1974 in Tokyo and spent his childhood in Kamakura and Kanazawa.
 He completed his master’s degree in architecture at the Graduate School of Science and Technology, Meiji University, in 1999.
 After graduation, he started working at Kengo Kuma & Associates and established Hiroshi Nakamura & NAP in 2002.
-Currently, he is also the representative of NAP Consultant, NAP International, and NAP Design Works, dealing with a wide range of fields from urban development to furniture.
+He is also the representative of NAP Consultant, NAP International, and NAP Design Works, dealing with various fields, from urban development to furniture.

 His motto is to build an organic relationship between architecture, nature, and the body by “microscopic design” that leans on natural phenomena, people’s behaviors, and feelings.
-Additionally, he aims to concert “architecture that can only be found there” based on the history, culture, industry, materials of the region.
+Additionally, he aims to concert “architecture that can only be found there” based on the region’s history, culture, industry, and materials.
 In recent years, he has discovered the essence of his design thought in traditional Japanese architecture and garden culture and is working to reconstruct them.

 - Structure design: Ove Arup & Partners Ltd.